|Skopje, Macedonia, Republic of|

 (projects i'm following)

-Posted by Jan Zijlstra over 9 years ago
+Posted by Jan Zijlstra almost 11 years ago

 Although there was quite a bit of snow on the south side of Vodno, The mountain separating our place from Skopje, on our land there was nearly none.